Benjamin Butler: Fort Fisher and final recall

-This mismanagement finally led to his recall by General Grant in early 1865.
+This mismanagement finally led to his recall by Grant in early 1865.
 As Secretary of War Edwin M. Stanton was not in Washington at the time, Grant appealed directly to Lincoln for permission to terminate Butler, noting "there is a lack of confidence felt in [Butler's] military ability".
-In General Order Number 1, Lincoln relieved Butler from command of the Department of North Carolina and Virginia and ordered him to report to Lowell, Massachusetts.
+Grant also voiced his suspicions about corruption going on in Butler's department, including smuggling of supplies to Lee's army, and that Butler arbitrarily arrested anyone who noticed what was going on, although, due to Butler's formidable political connections, nothing came of Grant's complaints.
+By this point, the presidential election was over, so the administration no longer had to be concerned about Butler's running for president, and, in General Order Number 1, Lincoln relieved him from command of the Department of North Carolina and Virginia and ordered him to report to Lowell, Massachusetts.
 Grant informed Butler of his recall on January 8, 1865, and named Major General Edward O. C. Ord to replace him as commander of the Army of the James.
 "Embarrassed and outraged, Butler broke off all relations with Grant and set out to destroy him."
-In 1867, when it seemed that Grant might run for president, Butler "employed detectives in an effort to prove that Grant was 'a drunkard, after fast horses, women and whores.'
-Grant, he announced, was 'a man without a head or a heart, indifferent to human suffering and impotent to govern.'"
+In 1867, when it seemed that Grant might run for president, Butler "employed detectives in an effort to prove that Grant was "a drunkard, after fast horses, women and whores."
+Grant, he announced, was "a man without a head or a heart, indifferent to human suffering and impotent to govern."

 Rather than report to Lowell, Butler went to Washington, where he used his considerable political connections to get a hearing before the Joint Congressional Committee on the Conduct of the War in mid-January.
 At his hearing Butler focused his defense on his actions at Fort Fisher.
 He produced charts and duplicates of reports by subordinates to prove he had been right to call off his attack of Fort Fisher, despite orders from General Grant to the contrary.
 Butler claimed the fort was impregnable.
 To his embarrassment, a follow-up expedition led by Maj.
 Gen. Alfred H. Terry and Brig.
 Gen. Adelbert Ames (Butler's future son-in-law) captured the fort on January 15, and news of this victory arrived during the committee hearing; Butler's military career was over.
 He was formally retained until November 1865 with the idea that he might act as military prosecutor of Confederate President Jefferson Davis.